DoctorLai/resume/zhihua-lai-resume-en.md

 * I added the while loop to the Magik programming language.
 * I added the regular expression to the Magik programming language.
 * I designed and implemented the HTTP library.
-* I designed and implemented the JWT (Json Web Token) library - used in UAA Authentication
+* I designed and implemented the JWT (Json Web Token) library - used in UAA Authentication.
-* I implemented the Magik Random Interop Library that improves the performance and fix the multithreading race condition problems
+* I implemented the Magik Random Interop Library that improves the performance and fix the multithreading race condition problems.
-* I added the Magik URL validation library in the core
+* I added the Magik URL validation library in the core.
-* I contributed to the development of the outbound/inbound framework
+* I contributed to the development of the outbound/inbound framework.
-* I contributed to MUnit testing framework
+* I contributed to MUnit testing framework.

 **Principal Algorithm Engineer** at ***Ranplan Wireless (Cambridgeshire, UK)*** 2010/09 to 2018/11: I am one of the lead developers for this product (C#7, .NET4.7): [https://ranplanwireless.com/products/](https://ranplanwireless.com/products/) and I design, develop and maintain the core library (Radio Propagation engine).
 It is a 500K LOC code base that consists of Visual Studio C++ 2017, Delphi 10.2 Tokyo with some Inline Assembly and some VBS/JS.